 REVIEWED BY: Dr Lenera, Official HCF Critic

 The man has his throat gorily slit but before that manages to put the bat on an altar, causing the vampire to whom it belonged to burst into flame.
 Back to the present and the grandson of the man Hsi Ching asks Van Helsing to go to the village with him.
 His son Leyland is also in town, and offends a Triad boss when he offers to take widow Vanessa home, but never mind, two of Ching’s brothers are around to save the day.
 The adventure begins, and I’ve always liked the romantic entanglements that occur.
-Very emancipated Vanessa is perhaps too much so for David, who turns to Mei Kwei, the one female out of the seven fighting siblings, though the meek and mild girl becomes deadly when enemies are around.
+Very emancipated Vanessa is perhaps too much for David, so he turns to Mei Kwei, the one female out of the seven fighting siblings, though this meek and mild girl becomes deadly when enemies are around.
 Meanwhile Vanessa is drawn to the quiet, noble Ching.
-I would have actually liked to have seen some more development of these, particularly the one which ends tragically, where we don’t quite see the point of one particular self sacifice, and would have been more moved if there’d been more of a romance.
+I would have actually liked to have seen some more development of these, particularly the one which ends tragically; as it stands, where we don’t quite see the point of one particular self sacrifice, and would have been more moved if there’d been more of a romance beforehand.
 In fact several characters seem to virtually kill themselves and therefore leave the good guys even more outnumbered than before, which is a little silly.
-In any case, the majority of the film is taken up with the battle scenes,with the vampires and their zombie cohorts being rather harder to kill than the human bandits.
+In any case, the majority of the film is taken up with the battle scenes, with the vampires and their zombie cohorts being rather harder to kill than the human bandits.
 “Strike at their hearts” cries Van Helsing, which helps a little.
 The fighting isn’t really top Shaw Brothers quality despite the legendary Lui Chia Liang being one of the choreographers, but it’s still exciting enough and there’s plenty of blood on display, while I can’t get enough of the sight of Peter Cushing, clearly having fun, wielding with some skill a torch during the battles.